Rātana Pā: Local government

 Rātana Pā is in the Southern ward of Rangitikei District, which elects three of the eleven members of the Rangitikei District Council.
 There is also a Rātana Community Board, one of two community boards in the District (the other being for Taihape).
 The Board has four elected members and one appointed councillor from the Southern ward.

 National government

 Rātana Pā, like the rest of the Rangitikei District, is located in the general electorate of Rangitīkei and in the Māori electorate of Te Tai Hauāuru.
 Rangitīkei is a safe National Party seat since the 1938 election with the exception of 1978–1984 when it was held by Bruce Beetham of the Social Credit Party.
-Since 2011 it is held by Ian McKelvie.
+Since 2023 it has been held by Suze Redmayne.

 Te Tai Hauāuru is a more volatile seat, having been held by three different parties since 1996, i.e. New Zealand First, the Māori Party and the Labour Party.
-Since 2014 it is held by Adrian Rurawhe of the Labour Party.
+Since 2023 it has been held by Debbie Ngarewa-Packer of the Māori Party.